 Related: Explore the best open-world games on PC

-Pretty soon, you’ll also be able to do the Lambeth Walk (oi!) with your mates as Watch Dogs Legion multiplayer is coming very soon.
-You’ll be able to take on heists with some fellow cockneys and make off with some valuable Albion loot, before retiring to have a good old knees up at the local pub.
+You can also do the Lambeth Walk (oi!) with your mates in Watch Dogs Legion multiplayer – take on heists with some fellow cockneys and make off with some valuable Albion loot, before retiring to have a good old knees up at the local pub.

 In Hacknet, you are a hacker with access to flexible code and a database filled with Easter eggs.
 After a dead hacker contacts you via automated message in a ghostly inciting incident, you set off on a range of hack-centric missions.
 As you play, Hacknet simulates real-world hacking, teaching you UNIX commands similar to the ones you would use to, say, empty someone’s bank account IRL.
 A 2017 expansion, Labyrinths, added intriguing ARG elements and new tools to play with.